tarantool/doc/doc/2.1/book/box/box_stat.rst

 and the total number of requests since startup, broken down by request type.

-Use ``box.stat.net()``  to see network activity: the number of packets sent and received, and the average number of requests per second.
+Use ``box.stat.net()``  to see network activity: the number of packets sent and received, the count of active iproto connections, and the average number of requests per second.

 .. _box_introspection-box_stat_vinyl: